 WI - 715-623-7859Website | Map

-Langlade County has developed sled dog trail opportunities on two locations in the county forest.
-Interest in sled dog trails has centered on the Evergreen Forest Management Unit at the Crocker Hill Sled Dog Trail.
-The trailhead is located on Fraley Road and a public parking area is developed along with a restroom facility.
-The Crocker Hill Sled Dog Trail is maintained by volunteers of the Langlade County Sled Dog Club.
+Langlade County has developed sled dog trail opportunities in two locations in the county forest.
+Interest in sled dog trails has centered on the Evergreen Forest Management Unit at the Crocker Hill Recreation Area.
+This vast, county-owned property weaves you through beautiful rolling scenery of northern hardwood forest types.
+The Crocker Hills Recreation Area is located about 18 miles east of Antigo, WI on Hwy 64.
+The trailhead is located on Fraley Road and a public parking area is developed along with a vaulted restroom.

 Langlade-Price Rd North of Hwy 52,

 Enjoy running your sled dog team on a variety of hills with plenty of excitement for you and your dog on the wooded trails of Track 52 in the northern Crocker Hills at Kettlebowl Recreation Area Track 52 Trailhead.
 Please be aware that you may encounter skijorers training.
 When a person or team is going to pass or overtake another team, they will call out "TRAIL!"
 When heard, please move to one side of the trail to allow for a safe pass.